Ways To Give

 Your employer, your spouse’s employer, or your previous employer if you are retired, might double or even triple the amount of your donation, or make a cash donation based on time you volunteer at Texas Hearing Institute.

-Please enter your company name in the box below, or contact your Human Resource department to find out if your employer has a matching-gift program.
+Please enter your company name in the box below or contact your Human Resource department to find out if your employer has a matching-gift program.

 You may email us at development@texashearing.org if you have any questions or need assistance processing an employer matching gift.

-You don’t have to make a large donation to have a large impact.
 Setting up a monthly recurring gift allows you to conveniently make a meaningful annual donation with manageable payments.

 We gratefully accept used or unwanted hearing aids, cochlear implants, and accessories in any condition!
 Donated devices are refurbished and provided as loaners to children waiting for theirs to be repaired, or we use them as teaching tools in demonstrations for parents and professionals.
-For more information, click here.

 Please package and mail the items, along with this form, to: